shecodez/PortalsPong/README.md

-# PortalsPong
+# Portals Pong
 A classic pong game with a portal twist (HTML5/Canvas/JS)

+Instructions: use the up and down arrow keys to move the right paddle.
+*Note: You will probably need to click on the document so that it can get focus and start receiving key events.

 TODO:
   - (add) sound effects, music, particle effects, smash ability, elastic collision